JonasLoos/trainplot/README.md

 ---

 More:
-* When using a Trainplot object, you can also put the plot into a separate cell than the training loop ([example notebook](examples/separate-output-example.ipynb))
+* When using a Trainplot object, you can also put the plot into a separate cell than the training loop: [example notebook](examples/separate-output-example.ipynb)
-* There is also support for [threading](examples/threading-example.ipynb) to improve runtime performance by parallelization.
+* Support for [threading](examples/threading-example.ipynb) to improve runtime performance by parallelization
+* Experimental plotly support (`from trainplot.trainplot import TrainPlotPlotlyExperimental`): [example notebook](examples/plotly-example.ipynb)

 ## How it works